 In 2005, I serendipitously met a local artist/teacher and was finally able to get back to my true passion.
 Since then, I have taken a number of local art classes, through Birmingham Bloomfield Art Center, Paint Creek Center for the Arts and the Warren-Tri-County Art Society.
 In 2014, I created this website to document my creative journey, from the beginning, on this blog.

-Throughout my life, I have found that art is the one thing that I keep coming back to, the one thing that lightens my load, that speaks to me and lifts my spirits.
-It kept me company as a young girl, became my friend as a teenager, and will be a mentor for always.
+Throughout my life, I have found that art is the one thing that I keep coming back to.
+It’s the one thing that lightens my load, that speaks to me and lifts my spirits.
+It kept me company as a young girl, became a teacher as a teenager, and will be a mentor for my soul always.